This profile is no longer listed in the FindAPhD

-About the studentships
+About the Programme

-We are seeking confident, innovative postgraduates with a record of achievement.
-Eligible applicants should have, or expect to achieve, either a Master’s degree with distinction or merit from a UK university, or an equivalent qualification from outside the UK, or have suitable professional experience.
-This call is open to both UK/EU and international applicants.
+Cardiff University School of Music is pleased to announce two doctoral studentships for entry in October 2021 for research in any aspect of music, including musicology, composition, research-led performance and ethnomusicology.
+We are seeking outstanding UK/EU and international postgraduates with an appropriate record of achievement who have, or expect to achieve, either a Master’s degree with distinction or merit from a UK university, or an equivalent qualification from outside the UK, or with suitable professional experience.

 About Cardiff University School of Music

 Our reputation for excellence was recognised in the 2014 Research Excellence Framework (REF).
 The School ranks 8th in the UK amongst music departments for research excellence and scored 90% in the category “research environment” – an esteem indicator of scholarly standing that measures how conducive the environment is to producing research of world-leading quality in terms of its vitality and sustainability.
 This is more than double the sector average.
 85% of the School's research has been judged to be either "world-leading" or "internationally excellent."
 The School's aim is simple: to provide a stimulating and supportive environment where students and staff can flourish and work together in a wide range of musical scholarship, composition and performance.
-Research students in the School have the opportunity to work with and learn from world class scholars; and to work alongside students from across the world.
+Research students in the School have the opportunity to work with and learn from world class scholars, and to work alongside students from across the world.

 How to apply

-o Letter of application stating your reasons for wishing to pursue PhD study.
+- Letter of application stating your reasons for wishing to pursue PhD study.

-o Curriculum vitae
+- Curriculum vitae

-o Official transcripts of previous higher education degrees
+- Official transcripts of previous qualifications

-o Two academic references
+- Two academic references

-• Applicants are strongly advised to make contact with a potential supervisor prior to making an application.
+Applicants are strongly advised to make contact with a potential supervisor prior to making an application.

-Studentships are available on a full-time basis with an October 2020 start date.
+Studentships are available on a full-time basis with an October 2021 start date.

-Closing date for receipt of applications: 17 February 2020
+Closing date for receipt of applications: 1 March 2021

 FTE Category A staff submitted: 13.20